sarveshrbabu/mamba4EEG/README.md

 Hippo initialization intuition:
 By representing the inputs in terms of these linearly invariant polynomial systems (matrices lmao), you can kind of nicely approximate these functions well.
 They represent the space over a long period of time.

+Use RCLONE for EEG jobs - and when im training data stuff.